ap0llo/changelog/docs/message-overrides.md

 Both approaches have different advantages and downsides:

 - [Git notes](https://git-scm.com/docs/git-notes) are a little difficult to handle as git will not fetch them by default but can be accessed independently of the currently checked out commit.
-- Placing override files in the repository is more straight-forward but it may clutter the repository and you need to make sure to have the right branch checked out when generating the change log.
+- Placing override files in the repository is more straight-forward, but it may clutter the repository, and you need to make sure to have the right branch checked out when generating the change log.

-Note that when a override message is found, it **always** takes precedence over the commit message, regardless of whether the commit message and/or the override message can be parsed as conventional commit.
+Note that when an override message is found, it **always** takes precedence over the commit message, regardless of whether the commit message and/or the override message can be parsed as conventional commit.

 ## Use Cases:

 - **Modifying a change log entry:**

-  Assuming a commit's message is a valid conventional commit, the resulting change log entry can be modified, by adding a override message that is a valid conventional commit message as well.
+  Assuming a commit's message is a valid conventional commit, the resulting change log entry can be modified, by adding an override message that is a valid conventional commit message as well.

 - **Adding a change log entry:**

   Commit messages which do not follow the conventional commits format will be ignored when generating the change log.
-  To include the commit in the change log, add a override message which follows the conventional commits format.
+  To include the commit in the change log, add an override message which follows the conventional commits format.

 - **Removing a change log entry**

-  To remove a commit from the change log, add a override message that does *not* follow the conventional commits format.
+  To remove a commit from the change log, add an override message that does *not* follow the conventional commits format.
   When generating the changelog, the commit will be ignored.

 ## Disabling Message Overrides